Ac6Embedded/vscode-zephyr-workbench-docs/docs/documentation/getting-started/getting-started-win.md

 # Getting Started on Windows

-This section is a tutorial to guide to you the Zephyr Workbench usage on Windows and shows you the steps to follow to create your first "hello_world" application for the STM32F4_DISCOVERY board from the official Zephyr sources.
+This section is a tutorial to guide to you the Workbench for Zephyr usage on Windows and shows you the steps to follow to create your first "hello_world" application for the STM32F4_DISCOVERY board from the official Zephyr sources.

 If you prefer a video walkthrough, see the [Getting Started Video Tutorial](./getting-started-video).